Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 #### Frequency Selection

-In the HLS implementation, due to timing closure limitations, the `fft_2d` kernel is kept at 500 MHz and the data mover is kept at 250 MHz.
+In the HLS implementation, due to timing closure limitations, the `fft_2d` kernel remains at 500 MHz and the data mover remains at 250 MHz.

 #### Timing Closure

 For timing closure of the whole design, different implementation properties are used, as mentioned in the `make xsa` step above.
-These strategies are required because timing closure does not happen for the design if the default implementation settings are used.
+These strategies are required because timing closure is not achieved for the design if the default implementation settings are used.

 For the purposes of achieving timing closure for the 256 x 512 point x10 and 1024 x 2048 point x10 designs, over 200 implementation strategies were used, out of which three met timing.
 Out of that, those with the least power were chosen as the implementation strategy in the `v++ -l / make xsa` step.

-For more information about implementation strategies, see the _Vivado Implementation User Guide_ [UG904](https://docs.amd.com/r/en-US/ug904-vivado-implementation)
+For more information about implementation strategies, refer to the _Vivado Implementation User Guide_ [UG904](https://docs.amd.com/r/en-US/ug904-vivado-implementation)

 </details>

 <details>
 <summary>HLS/DSP Kernel Representation</summary>

 ### HLS/DSP Kernel Representation

 An HLS/DSP kernel comprises the [Fast Fourier Transform LogiCORE IP](https://www.xilinx.com/products/intellectual-property/fft.html#overview) instantiated in the HLS kernel using the [HLS FFT library](https://docs.amd.com/r/en-US/ug1399-vitis-hls/FFT-IP-Library).
 Additionally, the kernel has the input and output wrappers for reading and writing data into and out of the FFT core.
 You can view the function call graph in the Vitis HLS GUI, as shown in the following figure.